 A Fictitious Exchange In The Spirit of Giving

-A scientist is at a dinosaur dig site, and approached by a young man of 30 years in age.
+A scientist at a dinosaur dig site is approached by a young man of 30 years in age.
 The young man begins to ask the scientist questions about the dig site, the dinosaur species and science in general.
 The young man then says:

 Young Man: Is this science your religion?

 Scientist: Pardon me?
 Religion?
 No, this is science.
 My views are not closed in by religion.

 Young Man: But Sir, according to definition, religion is a set of beliefs, attached to a specific field.
 Is this not so?